Nianze/nianze.github.io/content/post/2018-02-28-consider-alternatives-to-virtual-functions.md

 The NVI idiom is still using virtual functions to calculate a character's health.
 A more dramatic design assertion, such as the strategy pattern, says that calculating a character's health is independent of the character's type - the calculation need not to be part of the character.

-It is worth noting that, since the calculation is not inside the `GameCharacter` hierarchy, it has no special access to the internal parts of the object whose health it's calculating, so this design pattern works only if a character's health can be calculated based purely on information available through the character's public interface.
-Thus it may require that the class's encapsulation has to be weakened (e.g., make the non-member functions to be `friend`, or offer public accessor functions for class implementation that is previously hidden).
+It is worth noting that, due to its being outside the `GameCharacter` hierarchy, the calculation has no special access to the internal parts of the object whose health it's calculating, so this design pattern works only if a character's health can be calculated based purely on information available through the character's public interface.
+Thus it may require the class's encapsulation to be weakened (e.g., make the non-member functions to be `friend`, or offer public accessor functions for class implementation that is previously hidden).

 ### The strategy pattern via function pointers